 Founded in 1977, COA is an independent, not-for-profit accreditor of the full continuum of community-based behavioural health care and social service organizations in the United States and Canada.
 Over 2,000 organizations — voluntary, public, and proprietary; local and statewide; large and small — have either successfully achieved COA accreditation or are currently engaged in the process.
 Presently, COA has a total of 47 service standards that are applicable to over 125 different types of programs.

-SOS Children’s Village BC offers its services to children in foster care, youth aging out of care, and at-risk youth in the Lower Mainland.
+SOS Children’s Village BC offers its services to children in foster care, youth aging out of care, and youth at-risk in the Lower Mainland.
 We have been providing these vital, high-demand, and life-changing services since 1986.

 Our biggest achievement is that we had no out-of-compliance ratings and were expedited through the final process, meaning there was no pre-commission review report required.
 Less than 10% of organizations going through the process achieve this feat.
 The reviewers told us afterwards our rankings were one of the best they had ever seen.